HOME Blog When Patty Came To Stay

 Patty learning Maasai Culture

-Under Chef Collins there was not one meal we did not enjoy.
-Favourites were the luscious local fruits, peanut butter cookies and addictive Affogato, made with strong Kenyan coffee.
-And the many fruit sorbets were ideal for beating the midday heat.
-The main meals, generally grilled meats or local fish (tilapia) were enhanced with dazzling, tasty spices and sauces.
+Under Chef Collins, there was not one meal we did not enjoy.
+Favourites were the luscious local fruits, peanut butter cookies, and addictive Affogato, made with strong Kenyan coffee.
+The many fruit sorbets were ideal for beating the midday heat.
+The main meals, generally grilled meats or local fish (tilapia), were enhanced with dazzling, tasty spices and sauces.

-Being keen Premier League fans the staff was so appreciative of the football kit we brought.
+Being keen Premier League fans, the staff was so appreciative of the football kit we brought.
 They play a pickup game every evening on the lodge’s pitch.
-Soon there will be a clinic for staff, guests and the community, and shamba (vegetable garden).
-Good luck to them all … it feels like a truly noble endeavour in the African bush.
+Soon, there will be a clinic for staff, guests, and the community and a shamba (vegetable garden).
+Good luck to them all.
+It feels like a truly noble endeavour in the African bush.

 Tim Coulton and Patty Lloyd, together with carers Will and Alex, recently made the long journey from London to Angama Mara for a 5-night safari.
 All photographs in this blog are courtesy of Will Pearson.